andrewyewcy/andrewyewcy.github.io/_posts/2023-05-23-bixi-web-scraping.md

 ![bixi](images/003.png)

-Now that the string pattern that allows us to identify urls containing the data within the response, the next step is to use the BeautifulSoup package to turn the large blob of response text into structured soup object for querying.
+After identifying 'amazonaws' as a string pattern that uniquely identifies data download urls among the web-scraped text blob, the next step is to use the BeautifulSoup package to turn the text blob into structured HTML(soup object) for querying.

 ```python